Enixes/Injectorist/README.md

-# Injectorist :: Is Your Wireless Card capable of Packet Injection? :: Packet-Injection-Checker
+# Injectorist :: Is Your Wireless Card capable of Packet Injection?
 Injectorist is a simple bash script to check Packet Injection capabilities in all connected wireless cards
 # Dependencies
 1) aircrack-ng::: Install it by executing following command as root in terminal